 How easy is it to get a small business loan?
 According to a study from a few years ago, out of the small businesses (with less than $5 million in revenue) that applied for a bank loan in a three-month period, only 34 percent were successful.
 According to a different study, 23 percent of business owners who were turned down didn’t even know why they were denied.
-Startups are by far the most difficult businesses to get loans for; entrepreneurs tend to rely on their personal savings, credit cards, venture capitalists, angel investors, and crowdfunding rather than banks.
+Startups are by far the most difficult businesses to get loans for; entrepreneurs tend to rely on their personal savings, credit cards, venture capitalists, angel investors, and crowdfunding.

 The answer to the question, “Is it easy to get a business loan?” is no. But it’s not impossible!
 These are some things to keep in mind when figuring out if it will be difficult for you.

-What Traditional Banks Look At
+What Other Lenders Look At

 - “Good Character”: If you feel like you’re being scrutinized under a microscope, you are, in a sense.
 One of the factors a lender will often look at when you’re applying for a business loan is this very vague notion: your character.
 Luckily, that usually relates to numbers, like your credit score, rather than one person’s opinion.